rafaski1/Big-Data-with-PySpark/README.md

 ### ETL-Project ###
 Exploring ETL with pyspark.
 Extracting data from a text file, doing transformations with pyspark functions and loading it into AWS RDS with postgreSQL.

+"""
+### CDC-Project ###
+A CDC - Change Data Capture / Replication on Going project.
+A MySQL database will be placed in AWS RDS.
+AWS DMS will take data from RDS and write that data into temporary S3 bucket.
+Next Lambda funtion will be triggered for every new object stored in temp S3 bucket and invoke PySpark Job in AWS Glue.
+All the changes to the RDS DB will be eventually replicated to the final S3 storage.